karpinskiJ/tbd-2023z-phase1_gr3/README-phase-2a.md

    The generator was meant to download raw data for tpc-di tests.
 In first place data was downloaded to temporary location <br>
    /tmp/tpc-di.
 Downloaded data was divided into 3 batches.
 Each of them contained files in following formats: <br>
 -   .txt
--  application/octet-stream // database  import export type
+-  application/octet-stream
 - .xml
 - .csv
+The various formats of loaded data are also goal of tpc-di tests, to check how different formats affect performance of warehouse.
 <br>
 The root structure of downloaded data is presented below: <br>